BetMGM Bonus Code GOALNEWSGET: Get $150 in bonuses for World Cup Qualifiers | Goal.com US

-Several high-stakes matches that can determine direct qualification paths and group standings in World Cup qualifiers are the focus for Monday’s soccer action.
-BetMGM is staying on the good foot with two offers for first-time players that can be used on any or all of the matches.
+World Cup qualifiers continue as the focus for Tuesday’s soccer action.
+BetMGM is staying ahead of the pack with two offers for first-time players that can be used on any or all of the matches.

-Monday’s matches of note include Belgium vs. Wales and Norway vs. Estonia.
+Tuesday’s matches of note include Finland vs. Poland and Latvia vs. Albania.

-- Get your hands on the best sportsbook promos with our experts guide to the sports bonuses

-- Check out our expert’s guide to the best sports betting sites in the US

 How to claim the BetMGM promo code